twolfson/nightlife/cities/oregon_portland.md

 ## Lovecraft Bar
 - 1 floor
     - 1 large room with small bar and medium dancefloor
+    - 1 small room, half dancefloor
+        - Closed on Tuesdays
+    - 1 medium room with small bar and small dancefloor
-    - Back room was closed on a Tuesday
+        - Closed on Tuesdays
 - Went on a Tuesday (2016/09/06 - Coma Toast)
     - No cover
     - Illinois ID was checked